muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

-reception of the synthesis was lukewarm, older city Anatolians brought up by the old system continued to believe in it, new ones pushed and pulled it into bizarre new directions, making it into everything, which implies the narrative means nothing.
+reception of the synthesis was lukewarm, older city Anatolians brought up by the old system continued to believe in it, new ones pushed and pulled it into bizarre new directions, making it into everything, which implies previously already defective narrative now also means nothing.

 References